 by John Brown, HaveFunBiking.com

-When riding a bicycle, there is a simple equation that always holds true – control = comfort.
-In the quest for more control of your bicycle, few things are as effective as clipless pedals and cycling shoes.
-By securing your feet in place on the pedal, you can use muscles more efficiently, be connected to your bicycle more directly, and relieve excessive strain on your feet.
-Read on to see how easy it is to learn to ride “clipless”.
+There is a simple equation that always holds true why use clipless pedals: control = comfort.
+By securing your feet in place with a clipless pedal you can use muscles more efficiently, relieve excessive strain on your feet, and be connected to your bicycle more directly.
+Depending on your riding style, read on to see how easy it is to learn to ride “clipless”.

 Why would you call a pedal that you clip into “clipless”?
-To understand the name it’s best to talk about what came before it.
-Before the clipless pedal, riders would install baskets and straps (toe clips) on their pedals (see below).
-A toe clip offers a lot of control but are difficult to get in and out of.
-In the 1970s a company called Look used ski binding technology to create a pedal that would retain a rider’s foot, giving them control, while also allowing them to free themselves easily.
+Before the clipless pedal, riders would install baskets and straps (toe clips) on their pedals.
+Then, in the 1970s, a company called Look used ski binding technology to create a pedal that would retain a rider’s foot and allowing them to free themselves easily.
 This invention was called the “clip-less” pedal because it did away with the need for toe clips.
 Today, there are many clipless pedal designs.
 Each one is suited for a different riding style, but function similarly.
-When trying clipless pedals, find one that fits your needs.